illsk1lls/IPScanner/README.md

 <p align="center"><img src="https://github.com/illsk1lls/IPScanner/blob/main/.readme/IPScanner.png?raw=true"></p>

-For use with simple networks to get an up to date list of client: MAC Address, Vendor, IP Address, and Hostnames<br>
+For use with basic networks to get an up to date list of client: MAC Address, Vendor, IP Address, and Hostnames<br>

 External IP Address and Domain are also displayed in the titlebar after initiating a scan<br>